librarian/blogofile-mosaic/_controllers/mosaic/README.md

 	mosaic.small			= (150, 150)

 Images go in _photos by default.
 You can also have comments in this folder -- for example: if you had a photo called pegasus.jpg, you can have a comment saved as pegasus.jpg.markdown.
+You can have subdirectories, too, and the first photo alphabetically will be the "cover" for the subdirectory.

 Installation Without Git
 ---------------------------